payloadcms/payload/CONTRIBUTING.md

 To help us work on new features, you can create a new feature request post in [GitHub Discussion](https://github.com/payloadcms/payload/discussions) or discuss it in our [Discord](https://discord.com/invite/payload).
 New functionality often has large implications across the entire Payload repo, so it is best to discuss the architecture and approach before starting work on a pull request.

+### Installation & Requirements

+Payload is structured as a Monorepo, encompassing not only the core Payload platform but also various plugins and packages.
+To install all required dependencies, you have to run `pnpm install` once in the root directory. **PNPM IS REQUIRED!** Yarn or npm will not work - you will have to use pnpm to develop in the core repository.
+In most systems, the easiest way to install pnpm is to run `corepack enable` in your terminal.

+If you're coming from a very outdated version of payload, it is recommended to nuke the node_modules folder before running pnpm install.
+On UNIX systems, you can easily do that using the `pnpm clean:unix` command, which will delete all node_modules folders and build artefacts.

+It is also recommended to use at least Node v18 or higher.
+You can check your current node version by typing `node --version` in your terminal.
+The easiest way to switch between different node versions is to use [nvm](https://github.com/nvm-sh/nvm#intro).

 ### Code

 Most new functionality should keep testing in mind.
-With 1.0, testability of new features has been vastly improved.
 All top-level directories within the `test/` directory are for testing a specific category: `fields`, `collections`, etc.

 If it makes sense to add your feature to an existing test directory, please do so.